Hemant226/ElevateLabInternship-Tasks/Task 6/README.md

 Based on the tests and research, here are the main takeaways for creating strong passwords:

 * **Length is Crucial:** Aim for at least 12-15 characters, if not more.
-Longer passwords are significantly harder to crack. [cite: 3]
+Longer passwords are significantly harder to crack.
-* **Mix It Up:** Combine uppercase letters, lowercase letters, numbers, and symbols. [cite: 5] This drastically increases the complexity.
+* **Mix It Up:** Combine uppercase letters, lowercase letters, numbers, and symbols.
+This drastically increases the complexity.
-* **Avoid the Obvious:** Steer clear of dictionary words, common patterns (like `qwerty`), and easily guessable personal information (birthdays, names). [cite: 6]
+* **Avoid the Obvious:** Steer clear of dictionary words, common patterns (like `qwerty`), and easily guessable personal information (birthdays, names).
-* **Unpredictability Matters:** Randomness makes a password much stronger. `MyN@wP&ssw0rd!2025` is far better than a simpler variation. [cite: 7]
+* **Unpredictability Matters:** Randomness makes a password much stronger. `MyN@wP&ssw0rd!2025` is far better than a simpler variation.
-* **Consider Passphrases:** Memorable sentences or combinations of unrelated words can be both strong and easier to recall (e.g., `YellowTiger@Sky2024!`). [cite: 7]
+* **Consider Passphrases:** Memorable sentences or combinations of unrelated words can be both strong and easier to recall (e.g., `YellowTiger@Sky2024!`).
-* **Don't Reuse Passwords:** A compromised password shouldn't give access to multiple accounts. [cite: 3]
+* **Don't Reuse Passwords:** A compromised password shouldn't give access to multiple accounts.
-* **Use Password Managers:** These tools can generate and securely store very strong, unique passwords for all your accounts. [cite: 8]
+* **Use Password Managers:** These tools can generate and securely store very strong, unique passwords for all your accounts.

 ## 🛡️ Understanding Password Attacks

 A key part of this task was understanding *why* strong passwords are necessary.

 ### Brute Force Attacks
-These attacks involve trying every possible combination of characters until the correct password is found. [cite: 9] The longer and more complex a password (more character types), the exponentially harder it is for a brute force attack to succeed. [cite: 12] Even a few extra characters or the addition of symbols can increase the time needed to crack a password from seconds to years.
+These attacks involve trying every possible combination of characters until the correct password is found.
+The longer and more complex a password (more character types), the exponentially harder it is for a brute force attack to succeed.
+Even a few extra characters or the addition of symbols can increase the time needed to crack a password from seconds to years.

 ### Dictionary Attacks
-These attacks use predefined lists of common words, phrases, and known breached passwords to try and guess the correct one. [cite: 14, 15, 16] This is why using simple words like "password" or "sunshine" is very risky. [cite: 20] Complex, unique passwords not found in these dictionaries are the best defense. [cite: 24]
+These attacks use predefined lists of common words, phrases, and known breached passwords to try and guess the correct one.
+This is why using simple words like "password" or "sunshine" is very risky.
+Complex, unique passwords not found in these dictionaries are the best defense.

 ## ✅ Conclusion